 - a.
 Denominator Patients in the rate 1 denominator who had a positive result in a completed full screen. - b.
-Numerator Of the patients who had a positive result on their completed full screen, how many had a document.
+Numerator Of the patients who had a positive result on their completed full screen, how many had a documented brief intervention, referral to treatment, or both.
+The intervention or referral should be documented on the date of the qualifying encounter (the date of the positive full screen) or up to two calendar days after the date of the qualifying encounter.

 Note: The denominator for rate 2 includes those patients in the rate 1 numerator who had a positive full screen (i.e., subset of rate 1 numerator).